dqops/dqo/docs/checks/column/anomaly/mean-change-7-days.md

 # mean change 7 days data quality checks

-Column level check that ensures that the mean value in a monitored column has changed by a fixed rate since the last readout from last week.
+A column-level check that ensures that the mean value in a monitored column has changed by a fixed rate since the last readout from last week.

 ___